wp-plugins/content-aware-sidebars/readme.txt

 = Features =

-* Show sidebars with:
+* Show sidebars with all or specific:
-	* Specific singulars - e.g. specific posts or pages
+	* Singulars - e.g. some posts or pages
-	* Specific (custom) post types
-	* Specific page templates
+	* (Custom) Post Types
+	* Page Templates
-	* Singulars containing specific taxonomies or taxonomy terms
+	* Singulars with given (custom) taxonomies or taxonomy terms
-	* Singulars made by specific authors
+	* Singulars by a given author
-	* Specific post type archives, author archives, taxonomy archives or taxonomy term archives
+	* Post Type Archives
+	* Author Archives
+	* (Custom) Taxonomy Archives or Taxonomy Term Archives
+	* Search results
-	* Search results, 404 page and front page
+	* 404 Page
+	* Front Page
+	* bbPress User Profiles
+	* Languages (qTranslate, Transposh, WPML)
-	* Any combination of the above
+	* **Any combination of the above**
-* Merge new sidebars with others, replace them or simply add them to your theme manually with a template tag
+* Merge new sidebars with others, replace others or simply add them to your theme manually with a template tag
 * Create complex content with nested sidebars
 * Private sidebars only for members
 * Schedule sidebars for later publishing

+= Officially Supported Plugins =

+* bbPress (v2.0.2)
+* qTranslate (v2.5.29)
+* Transposh Translation Filter (v0.8.2)
+* WPML Multilingual Blog/CMS (v2.4.3)

 = Translations =